 Art has been a part of my life since childhood.
-Along with many others, I started following the wet-on-wet technique from William Alexander on TV in the 1980s and later Bob Ross, Wilson Bickford, and others.
+Along with many others, I became a student of the wet-on-wet technique taught by William Alexander on TV in the 1980s and later Bob Ross, Wilson Bickford, and others.
 My art was put on hold while my wife and I raised our four children.
 Now that they are all grown up, I picked up my brushes again, re-learning how relaxing and fun it is.
 I love doing landscape and wildlife art the most.
 My current goal is to establish myself as a small group instructor in the wet-on-wet technique.
-As a first step, I earned my training certification in the Bob Ross technique in 2020.
+I earned my training certification in the Bob Ross technique in 2020.
 I also have obtain rights to teach Wilson Bickford paintings.
-I have over 30 years experience teaching adults in my career as a safety and ergonomics specialist.
-My goal is to help others to unleash the artist that lives within them.
+I have over 30 years experience teaching adults in my career as an ergonomics specialist.
+My goal is to help others to unleash the artist that lives within them!

 *Wet-on-wet technique is an age-old technique in which wet paint is added in layers, thin over thick paint, which allows a painting to be done in hours versus days to weeks.
 This is a very stress free and creative method of painting.
 It is a great technique in which to learn how to paint.